arunthampi/nestorbot/README.md

 For users familiar with the existing Hubot API, you might have been curious about the presence of a "done" argument in `robot.hear` and `robot.respond`.
-This is because Nestor apps are invoked in container-ized sandboxes that exit once the app has been completed.
+This is because Nestor powers are invoked in container-ized sandboxes that exit once the power has been completed.
-Since node.js methods are asynchronous, we need to let the Nestor App Execution Engine that the app has completed -- and that's where the `done` argument comes in.
-When `done` is passed as an argument to either `send` or `reply` the Execution Engine will then "return" from the function and the app will no longer be executed.
+Since node.js methods are asynchronous, we need to let the Nestor Power Execution Engine that the power has completed -- and that's where the `done` argument comes in.
+When `done` is passed as an argument to either `send` or `reply` the Execution Engine will then "return" from the function and the power will no longer be executed.

 If you need to send data more than once, not to worry -- `msg.reply` and `msg.send` return promises that can be used to order messages in a given